-Where a parent is a national of an EU/EEA Member State or Switzerland, the parent must have resided in the island of Ireland for a total of three or more years during the four years immediately before the birth.
+Where a parent is a national of an EU/EEA Member State or Switzerland, the parent must have resided in the island of Ireland for a total of 3 or more years during the 4 years immediately before the birth.
 That parent's passport, or national identity card, and Declaration Form A (pdf) must be provided.
-(Declaration Form B (pdf) is used by a guardian, or somone acting in loco parentis, where the parent is unable to make the declaration.)
+(Declaration Form B is used by a guardian, or somone acting in loco parentis, where the parent is unable to make the declaration.)

-Where a parent has been granted refugee status prior to the birth, there is no three year residency requirement.
+Where a parent has been granted refugee status prior to the birth, there is no 3-year residency requirement.
 The following must be provided:

 Where a parent has permission to reside in Northern Ireland without any time restriction and that parent is not a national of an EU/EEA Member State or Switzerland, a certificate of nationality in respect of the child must first be obtained from the Department of Justice and Equality.
 The certificate and that parent's passport must be provided.